 In 2011, the USFWS convened a structured decision-making workshop in Hawaii to help guide management of the Black-footed Albatross to mitigate effects of climate change (Flint et al. 2011).
 The workshop identified several actions that could be undertaken to increase the resiliency of the species to climate change, including translocation to, and social attraction at, higher islands, and recommended this be done on three Mexican islands, two California islands, and three main Hawaiian Island sites.
 The report by Flint et al. (2011) did not specify islands by name, but the focus of discussion regarding California islands centered on the Channel Islands (E. Flint pers. comm.).
-In the main Hawaiian Islands, efforts are underway to restore or create breeding colonies of Laysan Albatross at JCNWR and at Kaena Point, Oahu (Young and VanderWerf 2016, VanderWerf et al. 2019).
+In the main Hawaiian Islands, efforts are underway to restore or create breeding colonies of Laysan Albatross at James Campbell National Wildlife Refuge (JCNWR) on Oahu, and of Black-footed Albatross at JCNWR and at Kaena Point, Oahu (Young and VanderWerf 2016, VanderWerf et al. 2019).
 In Mexico, translocation of Black-footed Albatrosses to Guadalupe Island began in 2021 (Ortega 2021, PRC and Grupo de Ecología y Conservación de Islas, unpublished data).
 No such actions have been undertaken yet on any islands in California.